quteron/algorithmify/algorithms/sorting/comparison-sort/selection-sort/README.md

 As you can see we swap array items only in the outer array.
 So there can be not more than `n-1` exchanges for the array of `n` elements.
 That means that we have **linear number of swaps**.
 It's really a good value.
 No other sorting algorithms can boast of such good performance.
 In situations in which moving elements is more expensive than comparing then, this algorithm performs better than others.

 * **Has O(n^2) complexity**
 As you can see the first swap requires `n-1` comparisons, the second - `n-2`, the third - `n-3`, and so on.
 This is the series `(n-1) + (n-2) + (n-3) + ... + 1`, which simplifies to `n*(n-1)/2`.
 This means that this algorithm is `O(n^2)`.
 This is true for the best, average and worst case because the algorithm is non-adaptive to the initial state of the array.
-AS we already learned even if array is already sorted, the algorithm will still performs the same number of comparisons.
+As we already learned even if array is already sorted, the algorithm will still performs the same number of comparisons.

+* **Where is it useful?**
+As it was already mentioned it is the only sorting algorithm that has minimal number of swaps.
+So it will be especially useful when memory write is a costly operation and we wish to move elements very rarely.

 You will see later that other [sorting algorithms][sorting-algorithm] have more efficient times than this one.